ohaibbq/diaspora-packages/source/README.md

     Bundle: dist/diaspora-bundle-0.0-1010081636_d1a4ee0.tar.gz
     %

 This file can be installed anywhere.
-To use it, add a symlinks from app to the bundle'.
+To use it, add a symlinks from bundle to the app.
 Reasonable defaults are to install diaspora in /usr/share/diaspora and bundle in /usr/lib/diaspora-bundle.
 With these, the link setups is
     % cd /usr/share/diaspora/master